 Taking warfarin?
 Using supplements without telling your doctor or pharmacist could put your health at risk

 A study by SingHealth Polyclinics (within April to June 2010) found that 42 per cent of patients taking warfarin, a blood thinner, used herbal or health supplements at the same time.

 Pharmacists surveyed 100 patients treated at Bedok, Bukit Merah, Pasir Ris and Tampines Polyclinics who were on warfarin.
 These patients were mainly taking the blood thinner to prevent stroke and heart attack.

 Out of these 100 patients, 42 took supplements such as Traditional Chinese Medicines, omega-3 fatty acids and glucosamine which could potentially interact with warfarin.
-“What was of concern was that close to 60 per cent of these patients who were taking supplements did not inform their healthcare professionals and many of them were elderly patients who may be more sensitive to the effects of warfarin,” says lead author Bandy Qiuling Goh, Department of Pharmacy,
+“What was of concern was that close to 60 per cent of these patients who were taking supplements did not inform their healthcare professionals and many of them were elderly patients who may be more sensitive to the effects of warfarin,” says lead author Bandy Qiuling Goh, Clinic Pharmacy Manager, from the Department of Pharmacy,